 These are pretty easy to find at flea markets and garage sales.
 I love that the handles come in so many colors.
 Of course, the red handles were the most popular and by the time I remembered to take pictures, they had all sold.

 This post contains affiliate links.
 You won’t pay any more when you use these but I will earn a small commission on any purchases you make after clicking on them and I greatly appreciate it.
 Thanks for helping support my little blog!!!

 These are really pretty easy… like most of my DIY projects.
-I used wire that I had leftover from previous projects, various rhinestone buttons and brooches, E6000 glue, and wire cutters.
+I used wire that I had leftover from previous projects (but we also sell rustic wire in our online shop now!), various rhinestone buttons and brooches, E6000 glue, and wire cutters.

-First, I glued all the rhinestone buttons to the centers of the faucet handles and let them dry.
+First, I glued all the rhinestone buttons to the centers of the faucet handles and let them dry overnight.